We ask D.A.'s to do a lot more than anybody else. Their actual oath is not to zealously defend their client, it's to do justice.

 WATKINS: If we just pick up the war on drugs thread for a second before we turn more directly to the prosecutor power and admissions question.
 A lot of what you wrote, and I don't think it's why you set out to write the book, but ended up countering a lot of Michelle Alexander's argument in her well known book, The New Jim Crow.
 That's a book that's been very influential.
 A lot of reformers, even, I think, some district attorneys will credit it with a kind of seeing the light moment on the racism and the inhumanity of the justice system.
 Which is a view I think that you share, but at the same time, was it difficult for you to end up publicly identified with this position as the person questioning Michelle Alexander in a sense?

 PFAFF: I mean I didn't find it difficult.
 I think sometimes we get painted a little too diametrically opposite.
 I think you're right that ...
-I disagree with the emphasis she places on the war on drugs, but I think her over all view about the way race operates matters.
-I also disagree a little bit about how sort of centralized she views is, she sort of views it as top down effort to control populations and our willingness to control back populations certainly plays a huge role in this.
-To me, I'm much interested in trying to explore ... the way we show our system sort of cobbled together and we call this, we call it a criminal justice system but it's not.
+I disagree with the emphasis she places on the war on drugs, but I think her overall view about the way race operates matters.
+I also disagree a little bit about how sort of centralized she views things as, she sort of views it as a top-down effort to control populations and our willingness to control back populations certainly plays a huge role in this.
+To me, I'm much more interested in trying to explore ... the way we show our system sort of cobbled together and we call this, we call it a criminal justice system but it's not.

 WATKINS: It's very hard to find a noun to describe this system of 3,000 counties,,,